-John is also heavily involved in the fields of health, education, and domestic relations.
-He served six years on the Board of Trustees of the Epilepsy Foundation of Central Ohio and served for several years on the Institutional Biological and Chemical Safety Committee at Nationwide Children's Hospital.
+John is also involved in the fields of health, education, and domestic relations.
+He served six years on the Board of Trustees of the Epilepsy Foundation of Central Ohio and served five years on the Institutional Biological and Chemical Safety Committee at Nationwide Children's Hospital.
 John was the founder of the Hearts Over Clubs Charity Fund, a non-profit organization that benefited the families of heart disease victims, and in 2012 became an Ambassador for The American Heart Association.
 He is an honorary board member of Kid's Voting, Central Ohio, and an active sponsor of programs that promote hands-on educational experiences for young people.
 John has also been supportive of the Columbus Coalition Against Family Violence and their efforts to stem the incidences of domestic violence.

 Board of Commissioners Agencies

 - Human Resources